 Meet Tim Walz, Harris’ VP: Progressive favorite with mainstream views on Israel, Iran

-Walz voiced opposition to the Iraq war and traveled to Israel and Syria while in Congress and has sought to address division over pro-Palestinian protests in the Democratic Party as governor of Minnesota.
+Walz voiced opposition to the Iraq War and traveled to Israel and Syria while in Congress and has sought to address division over pro-Palestinian protests in the Democratic Party as governor of Minnesota.

 US Vice President Kamala Harris announced Minnesota Governor Tim Walz as her running mate in the presidential race on Tuesday.
 Walz served in Congress for over a decade before becoming governor of Minnesota and held mainstream Democratic positions on the Middle East during his time on Capitol Hill, including support for Israel, favoring US withdrawal from Iraq and backing the Iran nuclear deal.

-Walz, 60, has been governor of the midwestern state since 2019.
-He previously served in the House of Representatives from 2007 until he left to begin his gubernatorial tenure.
+Walz, 60, has been governor of the Midwestern state since 2019.
+He previously served in the House of Representatives, from 2007 until he left to begin his gubernatorial tenure.
 Before entering politics, Walz was a teacher and served in the Army National Guard.

 Walz served throughout the United States while in the military and deployed to Italy after the Sept.
-11 attacks in support of the war in Afghanistan and wider US operations against al-Qaeda, according to Minnesota Public Radio.
+11 attacks in support of the war in Afghanistan and broader US operations against al-Qaeda, according to Minnesota Public Radio.

 Israel and Palestine

-Walz has expressed support for Israel throughout his career, while advocating for more aid to the Palestinians and more recently for a cease-fire in Gaza and a two-state solution.
+Walz has expressed support for Israel throughout his career, while also advocating for more aid to the Palestinians and more recently for a cease-fire in Gaza and a two-state solution.
 In an April interview with the local PBS affiliate, Walz described both Hamas’ Oct.
 7 attack on Israel and the situation in Gaza as “intolerable.”

 “A two-state solution and a workable solution has to be there,” he told Twin Cities PBS.
 “The United States needs to continue to push for that and we need to make sure that humanitarian aid is getting there.”